Deep Dive into LoRA: A Practical Exploration

 During training:

-- Only $A$ and $B$ matrices are updated via backpropagation
+- Only and matrices are updated via backpropagation

 Visual guide to training LoRA